The Dangers of Being an Ironworker in LA

 • Witnesses – Did anyone witness the accident?
 Reach out to them and obtain their contact information.
 Should you need to file a lawsuit, their testimonial will carry significant weight in court to help you settle.

-• Seek legal advice – There is nothing wrong with consulting with a lawyer if you got injured at a construction job in Los Angeles.
+• Seek legal advice – There is nothing wrong with consulting with a lawyer if you were injured at a construction job in Los Angeles.
 In addition to pursuing workers’ compensation, you may be able to bring a lawsuit against the employer or company for negligence.
 The insurance companies will be fighting aggressively against you, requiring guidance from a legal professional.

 “When it comes to getting you more, I won’t settle for less.” – David Grey